+Our NEOs have a significant ownership stake in the Company, as described under "Security Ownership of Directors, Executive Officers and Certain Beneficial Holders."
 Messrs.
-O'Reilly, Cross, Riley and Scherl also have a significant ownership stake in our common stock, as described above under "Security Ownership of Directors, Executive Officers and Certain Beneficial Holders."
-Messrs.
-O'Reilly, Cross and Riley are also subject to the stock ownership requirements described below under "Other Components of Compensation - Stock Ownership Guidelines" to further encourage the alignment of their interests with our stockholders.
+O'Reilly, Cross and Olea are also (and, prior to March 31, 2023, Mr. Riley was) subject to the stock ownership requirements described below under "Other Components of Compensation - Stock Ownership Guidelines" to further encourage the alignment of their interests with our stockholders.